-This section outlines sources of funding for parks, recreation, and greenways for the Wren Youth Association and Anderson County.
+This section outlines sources of funding for parks, recreation, and greenways for Anderson County.
 When considering possible funding sources, it is important to understand that not all construction activities will be accomplished with a single funding source.
 Funding is administered at all levels of government (federal, state, local) and through private sources.
 The following section identifies potential matching and funding sources, and the criteria for certain projects and programs.
 Further information and should be consulted prior to applying for funds as each source of funding can be modified at any time.